-I grew up among the forests and fields of southern Wisconsin, where I spent most of my time with my nose in a book—preferably while sitting in a tree.
-A few of my favorites included Caddie Woodlawn (my pick over Laura Ingalls Wilder), the Redwall series, and Bridge to Terabithia.
-It wasn’t long before I started penning my own stories.
+I grew up among the forests and fields of southwest Wisconsin, where I spent most of my time with my nose in a book—preferably while sitting in a tree.
+A few of my favorites included Bridge to Terabithia, the Redwall series, and Caddie Woodlawn (my pick over Laura Ingalls Wilder).
+It wasn’t long before I started penning stories of my own.
 One of my earliest manuscripts featured a dog named Sparky who was kidnapped by a traveling circus troupe.
 But don’t worry!
 It had a happy ending.
 Sparky was reunited with his family and even learned some great circus tricks along the way.

 After high school, I renounced the frigid winters of Wisconsin, venturing south to a small college called Furman in the Carolina foothills.
-There, I studied English and Earth & Environmental Sciences—splitting my love of words with my love of nature.
-Upon graduating, I traveled even farther south to Haiti, where I spent a year working on a reforestation project and learning a great deal about how little I knew.
+There, I studied English and Earth & Environmental Sciences, splitting my love of words with my love of nature.
+After graduation, I traveled even farther south to Haiti, where I spent a year working on a reforestation project and learning a great deal about how little I knew.
 Deciding to further my education, I completed a master’s program in environmental policy at Indiana University.
-While there, I also worked for the county government, where part of my job involved mapping the local storm sewer system!
+While there, I also worked for the county highway department, where part of my job involved mapping the local storm sewer system!